Southern Virginia University: Athletics

 Southern Virginia athletic teams are known as the Knights.
 The university is a member of the Division III level of the National Collegiate Athletic Association (NCAA), primarily competing in the USA South Athletic Conference for most of its sports since the 2021–22 academic year; while its men's volleyball team competes in the Continental Volleyball Conference (CVC) and it’s men’s wrestling team competes in the Old Dominion Athletic Conference (ODAC).
 The Knights previously competed in the Capital Athletic Conference (CAC; now known as the "Coast to Coast Athletic Conference" (C2C) since the 2020–21 school year) from 2013–14 to 2020–21; as well as a provisional NCAA D-III Independent during the 2012–13 school year.
 They also competed in the National Association of Intercollegiate Athletics (NAIA) and United States Collegiate Athletic Association (USCAA) from 1998–99 to 2012–13.

+On April 28, 2025, the Southern Virginia men’s volleyball team swept Springfield at the Cregger Center in Salem, Virginia to win the 2025 NCAA Division III men's volleyball championship.
+It is the first NCAA championship in school history.